nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 # Introduction {#sec-intro}

-The SATP architecute {{-satp-arch}} defines an interoperability architecture for interconnection between networks or systems that anticipates a secure asset transfer protocol that satisfies security, privacy, atomicity and liveliness requirements in the transfer of assets.
+The SATP architecture {{-satp-arch}} defines an interoperability architecture for interconnection between networks or systems that anticipates a secure asset transfer protocol that satisfies security, privacy, atomicity and liveliness requirements in the transfer of assets.
 The SATP core protocol {{-satp-core}} is a protocol for exchanging digital assets that ensures the state of the asset is preserved across inter-domain transfers.
 It is an extensible protocol where fields containing identity and payload values that are not defined by SATP core may be defined by companion specifications.
 This specification defines a SATP core protocol binding for Verifiable Legal Entity Identifiers (vLEI) {{-iso-vlei}} used to identify SATP gateways and the organizations that operate them.
 In some use cases, the assets being transferred have legal considerations such that officers of the organization are expected to authorize digital asset transfers.